Supporting someone with cancer and dementia

 Financial help and benefits

-Cancer often means extra costs for you and the person you care for.
+Looking after someone with cancer and dementia often means extra costs for you and the person you care for.
 This can include paying for travel to hospital, or increased food or heating bills.
-If you have to give up work or reduce your hours, your income may drop.
+If you have to stop working or reduce your hours, your income may drop.

 You and the person you care for may be eligible for benefits.
 A range of benefits are available for full-time carers and carers who are still working.